AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

   sensitive information consistent with applicable clearance requirements

 **Epistemic Debt Statement — Defense Edition:**
-Quarterly epistemic debt statements in place of annual.
-Includes standards compliance delta: which frameworks were satisfied in the prior quarter and which require remediation before the next review cycle.
+Quarterly epistemic debt statements in addition to the 90-day certification reports.
+Includes standards compliance delta: which frameworks were satisfied in the prior period and which require remediation before the next certification cycle.
-See `AUDIT-METHODOLOGY.md` for the full Epistemic Debt framework.

 **Who this is for:**
 - Federal agencies implementing OMB M‑24‑10 AI governance programs